 Related: ‘Encanto’ Star Breaks Internet After Revealing “Next Phase” For Franchise

-In that same release, the president of Disney+, Alisa Bowen said:
+In that same release, Disney+ executive Alisa Bowen said:

-While the majority of Encanto‘s cast is returning for Encanto at the Hollywood Bowl, there are some notable exceptions such as John Leguizamo as the fan-favorite, Bruno Madrigal.
-The production is brought to the Hollywood Bowl by Walt Disney Animation Studios, Disney Concerts, Fulwell 73 Productions, AMP Worldwide, and Live Nation-Hewitt Silva.
+While the majority of Encanto‘s cast returned for Encanto at the Hollywood Bowl, there were some notable exceptions, such as John Leguizamo, who played the fan-favorite character, Bruno Madrigal.
+The production was brought to the Hollywood Bowl by Walt Disney Animation Studios, Disney Concerts, Fulwell 73 Productions, AMP Worldwide, and Live Nation-Hewitt Silva.

 Will there be an Encanto sequel?

-While Encanto sure lives on in the screens of homes all over the world, and in theme parks like Disneyland Resort and Walt Disney World Resort, many Disney fans are longing for a follow-up to the magical movie and a continuation of the adventures of Mirabel and the rest of the Family Madrigal.
+While Encanto sure lives on in the screens of homes all over the world, and in theme parks like Disneyland Resort and Walt Disney World Resort, many Disney fans are longing for a follow-up to the magical movie and a continuation of the adventures of Mirabel and the rest of the Madrigal family.

-Back in March, director Jared Bush — who also co-helmed Zootopia (2016) and wrote Moana (2016) — shared a cryptic tweet that shows the creative team is onboard for the ride.
+Back in March 2022, director Jared Bush–who also co-helmed Zootopia (2016) and wrote Moana (2016)–shared a cryptic tweet that revealed the creative team was on board for the ride.
 He said:

 Last tweet: I promised a secret if you found it.
 There are TWO miracles in #Encanto: Abuela’s, born of love for family, embodied by her candle, flame-colored magic, the 2nd: Mirabel’s, born of the same, embodied in casita, its colors… everyone’s.
 What’s next…I hope we’ll see.